Anaheim Amigos: 1967–68 season

+The Amigos played the first game in ABA history, facing the Oakland Oaks at Oakland Coliseum to start the inaugural 67-68 season, with close to 5,000 fans in attendance.
+They lost 132-129, by only one possession, despite surrendering 70 points to the Oaks in the first half.

 The Amigos' roster was highlighted by guards Les Selvage, Jeff Congdon and Steve Chubin, former NBA player Ben Warley and 7 foot center Larry Bunce.
 Chubin led the team in scoring and assists and was a fan favorite.
 Selvage led the league in three-point field goal attempts.
 Warley led the team in rebounds and was an effective outside shooter.
 Congdon played well but was traded in mid-season to the Denver Rockets for Willis Thomas.
 Bunce did not live up to expectations despite his height, but played in the 1968 ABA All-Star Game, as did Warley.

 The Amigos were not successful on the court, particularly on defense.
 They lost their first five games, including the first ever ABA game, a 134–129 loss to the Oakland Oaks on the road.
 After losing two thirds of their first 36 games Brightman was fired and replaced as head coach by Harry Dinnel.
 During the season the Amigos lost eight straight games in one stretch and had two other stretches of six losses each.
 The team finished the season with 25 wins and 53 losses, good for fifth place in Western Division but not good enough to make the playoffs.
 So dismal was the team that Dick Lee, a public-relations worker, was recruited to play to make for a full roster, where he even made appearances in two games.